What is ICS?

 Climate change is a complex and urgent issue that demands a coordinated, global response to drive technology innovation, investment, and deployment on an unprecedented scale to reduce greenhouse gas emissions and improve resilience to the effects of climate change.

 The capacity of each country to respond to climate change varies widely in terms of institutions, resources, and networks for this technological innovation to occur fast enough, last longer, and deliver tangible results.
-The developed countries, by and large, have the resources and tools necessary to better respond to these challenges whereas most developing countries have more limited capacity and access.
-The ICS Programme intends to support developing countries in transformative change using innovative climate technologies.
+The ICS Programme identifies specific needs in these countries, depending on their needs, abilities and the climate goals laid out in their respective national climate plans and strategies (NDCs).

 “We can still limit warming to 1.5°C but this requires unprecedented system transformations.
 For net-zero around 2050, system transitions are needed, enabled by conditions such as technology.”